SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     ```bash
     docker build -f trainer.dockerfile . -t trainer:latest
     ```

+    ??? warning "MAC M1/M2 users"

+        There is a good chance that it docker build will not work out of the box for you, because M1/M2 chips use another build architechture.
+Thus you need to specify the platform that you want to build for.
+This can be done by adding the following to your `FROM` statement:

+        ```docker
+        FROM --platform=linux/amd64 python:3.9-slim
+        ```

+        and in you build step you need to add `--platform linux/amd64` to the command.

     please note here we are providing two extra arguments to `docker build`.
 The `-f train.dockerfile .` (the dot is important to remember) indicates which dockerfile that we want to run (except if you named it just `Dockerfile`) and